SourLemonJuice/ipapi-agent/docs/api-reference.md

 ## GET `/`

 Respond with plain text in a human-friendly format.\
-The content of the response is unclear, you should not use this endpoint in your script.
+The content of the response is uncertain, you should not use this endpoint in your script.

 The content of the response is almost a variant of [`/query/<IP addr or domain>`](#get-queryip-addr-or-domain), but queries the client IP address.\
 Its limitations also apply.